 “These were technical mistakes in our equipment, which were identified and corrected.
 The accepted definition of’ backdoors’ is deliberately built-in vulnerabilities that can be exploited — these were not such.
 They were mistakes which were put right.”

 It’s since been confirmed that the claims were incorrect.

 In March, we examined how restrictions and security concerns had (or hadn’t) affected Huawei’s popularity among smartphone users.
 This first chart shows growth in the four countries you’d expect to toe the US’ line on such issues.
 It shows small but stable growth in the UK, Canada and even the US itself.
 Only in Australia did Huawei see a loss in overall market share.

 With the political wrangling unlikely to end any time soon, we also looked at specific Huawei smartphones and how popular they’ve been in the UK throughout the last year or so.

-Using DeviceAtlas data for each quarter of 2018, we can see a small but definite improvement in use of both the P10 and P20 range, as well as the P Smart.
+Using DeviceAtlas data for each quarter of 2018, we can see a small but definite improvement in use of both the P20 range.
 The charts below tell a story – a story the US and her allies may not want to hear.